huseyin-aln/Weather-App-D/README.md

 ```

 ## Acknowledgements
-- Made a weather app with django using https://openweathermap.org/ API.
+- Made a weather app with django using an API.
 - The city name received from the user is added to the data and data is rendered on the page.
 - If the name entered by the user exists in the data, the message "City already exists" appears on the page.
 - When the city on the page is deleted, "City deleted" message appears.